 COVID-19 Vaccination Appropriations Bill

 H.B.
-4019 was introduced on January 26, 2021 and was referred to the House Appropriations Committee.
+4019 was introduced on January 26, 2021, and was referred to the House Appropriations Committee.
 On Feb.
-3rd the bill was reported from committee along party lines.
-The House approved the bill February 4, 2021 with a vote of 59-50.
+3 the bill was reported from committee along party lines.
+The House approved the bill on February 4, 2021, with a vote of 59-50.
 It was referred to the Senate Appropriations Committee on February 9th.
 H.B.
-4047 was introduced on January 27, 2021 and was referred to the House Appropriations Committee.
+4047 was introduced on January 27, 2021, and was referred to the House Appropriations Committee.

 Unfortunately, vaccine manufacturers have been using aborted fetal cell lines in the development and testing of vaccines for decades.
 Many of the vaccines for childhood diseases utilize various fetal cell lines, and many have no ethical alternative.